by Catherine Pratt

 Continuing to be hard on yourself doesn't help you.
 Learning and growing from the experience makes it have meaning.

 It's natural right after a situation has occurred that you might replay the event over and over again in your head.
 Your brain wants to figure out why things went wrong.

 If you find that you just can't stop replaying it, then try using something like the "ho 'oponopono prayer".
 With this prayer, you say, “Forgive Me, Thank You, I’m Sorry, I’m Grateful” over and over in your head.
 You're saying it to the universe not one particular person.
 By doing this, you start to heal yourself.
 It allows you to start loving yourself again.
 A more detailed version of the process can be found here: "ho' oponopono".
-As Joe Vitale says in his article about ho' oponopono", "loving yourself is the greatest way to improve yourself, and as you improve yourself, you improve your world."
+As Joe Vitale says "Loving yourself is the greatest way to improve yourself, and as you improve yourself, you improve your world."

 You may also need to start asking yourself, "why" it bothers you so much?
 Are there feelings of hurt or anger that you still haven't dealt with yet?
 Once you deal with those feelings you should be able to move on.
 You may want to read through "Self Growth Through Anger" to give you some more strategies on dealing with this.